 Severe male infertility

-Our cooperating IVF Centers , do offer PGS to egg donors If requested.
+Our cooperating IVF centres offer PGT-A to egg donors if requested.

-Also PGS can be used, when one of the couple has got balanced translocations at their chromosomes, in order not to pass them on to the offspring.
+Also PGT-SR can be used when one of the parents carries balanced translocation in their chromosomes, in order not to pass them on to the offspring.

-On the 3rd day after embryo formation most embryos are comprised of 8 cells.
+Three days after embryo formation most of them are comprised of 8 cells.
 When we biopsy an embryo on Day 3 we just remove 1 cell.
-Biggest advantage is that results of genetic analysis will be ready for a day 5 fresh embryo transfer.
+The advantage of this is that genetic analysis results will be ready for fresh embryo transfer on Day 5.
 Traditionally fresh embryo transfers are thought to be more successful.
 Also if freezing is needed, there is an increased cost for a frozen embryo cycle.
 Waiting for another month can also be psychologically stressful.

-On the other hand, because only one cell is removed, the results could theoretically inaccurately represent the rest of the embryo.
-The mosaic, false positive for chromosomal abnormalities rate on Day 3 is bigger.
-Also there is some research showing that a biopsy on Day 3 is more traumatic or damaging to the embryo than a day 5 biopsy.
+On the other hand, because only one cell is removed during the procedure, the results could inaccurately represent the rest of the embryo.
+The false positive for chromosomal abnormalities rate on Day 3 is bigger.
+Some research shows that a biopsy on Day 3 is more traumatic or damaging to the embryo than Day 5 biopsy.

 On Day 5 most embryos are comprised of more than 100 cells.
 So a biopsy at this point includes usually 10-15 cells.
 This means that theoretically results are more accurate.
-Also mosaic rate is reduced and day 5 embryo is potentially more resilient to the biopsy than a day 3 embryo.
+Also mosaic rate is reduced and Day 5 embryo is potentially more resilient to the biopsy than the Day 3 embryo.

-The disadvantage is, that because of the technical nature of the DNA analysis, it usually takes about 24 hours to have the results back.
-Because it has been found that day 6 fresh embryo transfer has reduced chances of success, we do prefer to freeze and transfer healthy embryos on a frozen cycle.
+The disadvantage here is that because of the technical nature of the DNA analysis, it usually takes about 24 hours to have the results back.
+Because it has been found that Day 6 fresh embryo transfer has reduced chances of success, we do prefer to freeze and transfer healthy embryos in a frozen cycle.
 Ultimately, the decision should be made on each patient’s individual situation and needs.

-At Pelargos IVF, we do prefer a Day 5 biopsy.
-Reason is that at all our cooperating centers where PGS is performed, we highly trust their vitrification freezing technology and we note that our frozen cycles success rates are equal or even better than our fresh.
+At Pelargos IVF we do prefer a Day 5 biopsy.
+This is because we highly trust the vitrification freezing technology at all our cooperating centres where PGS is performed.
+We have noted that our frozen cycle success rates are equal or even better than the fresh cycle rates.

-Day 3 biopsy on the other hand , can have advantages on young women with recurrent miscarriage history for example , whom we expect to have lots of Day 3 embryos and fly to Greece from far away, making a second travel for a frozen cycle , not easy.
+Day 3 biopsy on the other hand can have advantages in young women, who expectedly have lots of Day 3 embryos and fly to Greece from far away, making a second trip for the frozen cycle not easy.

-Also cost of PGS depends on the embryos biopsied and always on Day 3 we have more embryos than Day 5, but on the other hand we need to take into consideration, the increased cost for a frozen cycle.
+The cost of PGT-A depends on the embryos biopsied and we do always have more embryos on Day 3 than Day 5.
+On the other hand, we need to take into consideration the increased cost for a frozen cycle.

-Embryologic staff from the Center where IVF will take place , can offer you thorough consultation, after you have booked treatment with us.
+Embryologic staff at the centre where IVF takes place offer our patients a thorough consultation after they book treatment with Pelargos.

-Cooperating laboratories with certified and highly experienced embryologists performing the biopsies.
+Cooperating laboratories with certified and highly experienced embryologists performing biopsies

 Top vitrification facilities.
-Frozen cycles equal or even better results than fresh.
+Results of frozen cycles equal or better than fresh

-Yes PGS can identify sex.
+Yes PGT-A can identify sex.
 But sex selection in Greece is legal only for serious medical conditions.
 Sex selection for social reasons is not allowed.
-Sex selection for family balancing, is allowed in some parts of the world like Northern Cyprus.
+Sex selection for family balancing is allowed in some parts of the world like Northern Cyprus.
 Contact us for referral.

-Do not hesitate to contact us for any sort of information you may need regarding PGS /PGD.
-Our lead consultant can offer a thorough consultation.
+Do not hesitate to contact us for any sort of information you may need regarding PGT-A /PGT-M/PGT-SR. Our lead consultant can offer a full consultation.